dinhyen/dinhyen.github.io/source/_posts/2012-07-31-machu-picchu.markdown

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_3664.jpg' />

-To get to the train station we had to pass through a market, similar to the one in <a href="http://www.yentran.org/blog/2012/07/pisac-peru/" target="_blank">Písac</a>.
+To get to the train station we had to pass through a market, similar to the one in [Písac](http://www.yentran.org/blog/2012/07/pisac-peru/).

 <img src='https://dl.dropboxusercontent.com/u/52804626/peru-machu-picchu/dsc_3678.jpg' />